widler/espresso/ViewAPI.md

 ## Rendering Layouts

-`render_layout` will render the layout of current(or given) action or an arbitrary layout.
+`render_layout` will render the layout of current(or given) action or an arbitrary layout file.

 **Arguments**